Skip to Content Facebook Feature Image

 News

-DUBAI, United Arab Emirates (AP) — Activists said Tuesday that Iran's bloody crackdown on nationwide protests killed at least 6,126 people while many others still are feared dead, as a U.S. aircraft carrier group arrived in the Mideast to lead any American military response to the crisis.
+DUBAI, United Arab Emirates (AP) — Iran's bloody crackdown on nationwide protests has killed at least 6,221 people while many others still are feared dead, activists said Wednesday, as a U.S. aircraft carrier group arrived in the Middle East to lead any American military response to the crisis.
+Iran's currency, the rial, meanwhile fell to a record low of 1.5 million to $1.

 The arrival of the USS Abraham Lincoln aircraft carrier and guided missile destroyers accompanying it provide the U.S. the ability to strike Iran, particularly as Gulf Arab states have signaled they want to stay out of any attack despite hosting American military personnel.